 2f.
 SMF provides the requested input data to NWDAF.

 2g-h.
-The NWDAF may subscribe to input data in Table 6.18.2-1 from the OAM according to the data collection principles from the OAM described in clause 6.2.3.
+The NWDAF may subscribe to input data in Table 6.18.2-1 from the OAM according to the data collection principles from the OAM as described in clause 6.2.3.

 2i-j.
-The NWDAF may subscribe the service data from AF in the Table 6.18-3 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe (Event ID = E2E data volume transfer time information, Application ID, Event Filter information, Target of Event Reporting = UE ID(s)) service as defined in TS 23.502 [3].
+The NWDAF may subscribe to the service data from AF in the Table 6.18-3 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe (Event ID = E2E data volume transfer time information, Application ID, Event Filter information, Target of Event Reporting = UE ID(s)) service as defined in TS 23.502 [3].

-3. The NWDAF derives requested analytics, in the form of E2E data volume transfer time statistics or predictions or both.
+3. The NWDAF derives the requested analytics, in the form of E2E data volume transfer time statistics or predictions or both.

-4. The NWDAF provides requested E2E data volume transfer time analytics to the NF, using either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 1.
+4. The NWDAF provides the requested E2E data volume transfer time analytics to the NF, using either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 1.

 5-7.
-If the NF subscribed to E2E data volume transfer time analytics at step 1, when the NWDAF generates new analytics, it notifies the new generated analytics to the consumer.
+If the consumer NF subscribed to E2E data volume transfer time analytics at step 1, when the NWDAF generates new analytics, it notifies the new generated analytics to the consumer NF.